Protests in Catalonia over crackdown on banned independence vote

 "I see the detentions as a violation of human rights.
 It's unheard of.
 For me we have returned to the Franco era," said one demonstrator, 60-year-old Josep Esteve.

-Cars honked their horns in support of the protesters as they drove by, prompting applause from the demonstrators.
+Drivers honked in support of the protesters as they passed by, prompting applause from the demonstrators.
 Some of those gathered called for a general strike.

 The six Catalan government officials inside the court - under investigation for alleged crimes of disobedience, embezzlement and prevarication - refused to answer questions.